Sourabh1710/Air-Quality-Index-Analysis/README.md

 ## Air Quality Index Analysis using Python

 ### Importing Libraries & Dataset
-Link to Dataset used in this Analysis.[Dataset](https://statso.io/air-quality-index-analysis-case-study/)
+Link to Dataset used in this Analysis.
+[Dataset](https://statso.io/air-quality-index-analysis-case-study/)
 ```python
 import pandas as pd
 import plotly.express as px